SharktallicA/LDJAM47-CastlePerpetually/README.md

 # LDJAM47-Untitled
-Our entry into Ludum Dare 47 October 2020 game jam.
+Our team's entry for Ludum Dare 47 (2nd to 5th October 2020) game jam.
+With the given theme "stuck in a loop" for this jam, our game is a 2D dungeon-themed room hopper where you have to take your chance with doors in each room to progress.
+More often than not, you'll strike a door that will take you to the very beginning, but you can complete one or more tasks per room to improve your chances with the doors.
 ## Team
 * James Hopkins (JamesHopkins97)
 * Khalid Ali (SharktallicA)